-Decorative Easter eggs aren’t just for the kids…they can be fun for the adults too!
-Find out how to use washi tape to make eggs so pretty that you’ll want to put them on display!
+Easter egg decorating isn’t just for kids…it’s fun for the adults too!
+Find out how to make easy washi tape eggs that doubles as beautiful Easter decor.

 This post contains affiliate links to help you find the supplies you’ll need to make this craft.